About

 Hastings Rock

-Unity 101 FM are one of the new community stations recently awarded a license from OfCom broadcasting to the Southampton area in Hampshire (UK).
-They have used OAS Playout successfully for two 28 RSL broadcasts in 2003/2004 and will be the first station to use the package in earnest on a 24/7 basis.
+Unity 101 FM are one of the new community stations awarded a license from OfCom broadcasting to the Southampton area in Hampshire (UK).
+They used OAS Playout successfully for two 28 RSL broadcasts in 2003/2004 and were the first station to use the package in earnest on a 24/7 basis.
+Over this 10 year period, OAS have worked closely with Unity and along with the Playout system have developed a number of customised plugins and utilities to support the needs of the station.

 "OAS Playout system is for every one to use, it's so easy to use - we all think it's fantastic and I recommend to all to use, it's community friendly"